 This roasted sunchoke recipe shows you how to roast Jerusalem artichokes!
 Serve them atop a delicious arugula beet salad with citrus vinaigrette.

 So, let’s talk sunchokes.
 Are you a fan?
-When Alex and I first stumbled over them at our local farmers market, we were intruiged.
-These little brown lumps look totally humble, but their name intruiged us.
+These little brown lumps look totally humble, but their name intrigued us.
 Sunchokes?
-We had to get them just to experiment, and we made a roasted sunchoke recipe.
+Alex and I had to get them just to experiment, and we cooked up this roasted sunchoke recipe.
 It was so delicious that we had to share it with you here!
-This roasted sunchoke recipe will make you a sunchoke convert.
-Here, we’ve served them up on an arugula beet salad.
-Beet and goat cheese salads have been popular for years, addin peppery arugula and nutty roasted sunchokes takes this classic flavor combination to the next level.
-Keep reading for the recipe!
+Here, we’ve served them up on a tasty salad with arugula and beets.
+Adding peppery arugula and nutty roasted sunchokes takes this classic flavor combination to the next level.

 What’s a sunchoke?